interledger/interledger.github.io/docs/markdown/glossary.md

 ## Cyclic Transaction

-A transaction where the destination account is the same account, on the same ledger, as the source account.
+A transaction where the destination account is the same account on the ledger as the source account.
 This can be useful when rebalancing liquidity (to enable future payments), or when rebalancing stored value (to spread risk, or to take advantage of changing exchange rates).

 ## Destination Account